CITY OF WAUKESHA invites applications for the position of: Maintenance Operator

 Performs preventative, corrective, predictive and custom maintenance activities within the CWP and lift stations.

-Graduation from a technical school or college with an Associate’s Degree or equivalent in electronics and mechanical operations related to wastewater treatment plant operations or related trades, and 4 – 6 years of experience in wastewater treatment plant and lift station operations; or any equivalent combination of training and experience which provides the following knowledge, ability and skills:
+Graduation from a technical school or college with an Associate’s Degree or equivalent in electronics and mechanical operations related to wastewater treatment plant operations or related trades, and 4 – 6 years of experience in wastewater treatment plant and lift station operations; or any equivalent combination of training and experience which provides the following:

 Operating characteristics and maintenance requirements of a waste water treatment plant.
 Hydraulic, chemical and mechanical principles related to waste water treatment plant operations.